The How to Build a Gaming Computer Guide is not intended to be used as an official manufacturer guide or any trademark building system.

 We try to give readers the best advice possible.

-Please help us improve this guide by sharing your experience, recommendations or questions in the comments section below.
+Please help us improve the “How to Build a Gaming Computer Guide” by sharing your experience, recommendations or questions in the comments section below.

 Digital Games Hub.com

 WEPC.com, How to Build a Gaming PC: A Step by Step Guide (2019 Edition).
 Retrieved on 7/4/2019.